Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 ####`health`

 A creature card with `n` health can take `n` damage while it is in battle, and it is destroyed into the discard pile if the health reaches `0` or less.
-If you set `health: 0`, your card should die immediately after being played, save some effect(s) modify health.
-Usage: `health: n`
+If you set `health 0`, your card should die immediately after being played, save some effect(s) modify health.
+Usage: `health n`

 _Note: by default setting, Cardshifter cards will gain their health back after each turn._

 ####`attack`

 A creature card with `n` attack can cause `n` damage  to a target card or player while it is in battle.
-Usage: `attack: n`
+Usage: `attack n`

 ####`scrap`